alexdiaz2/cruisebound/README.md

 ## Configuration

-### Local
+### Local environment

 Before running the project you should create a new PostgreSQL database.
 You should modify the applications.properties file with the parameters you used to create the database.
 As you can see I used the sailings database with the "postgres" user and the "toor" password

-spring.datasource.url=jdbc:postgresql://localhost:5432/sailings
+- spring.datasource.url=jdbc:postgresql://localhost:5432/sailings
-spring.datasource.username=postgres
+- spring.datasource.username=postgres
-spring.datasource.password=toor
+- spring.datasource.password=toor

 ### Docker